 What is biodegradable?
 Biodegradable products break down through a naturally occurring microorganism into simple, stable compounds which can be absorbed into the ecosystem.
 More about biodegrading here

 What is compostable?
 To be classed compostable, items must biodegrade within a certain time (around the rate at which paper biodegrades), and the resulting biomass must be free of toxins, able to sustain plant life and be used as an organic fertilizer or soil additive.
 For a man-made product to be sold as compostable, it has to meet certain standards.
 One such is the European Norm EN13432.
 You can find out more here.

 Most compostable plastics are bioplastics.
 Bioplastics are made from natural materials such as corn starch.
 However not all are compostable.
+For exampleEthane based plastics as used Coca-Cola’s PlantBottle which replaces 30 percent of the ethanol in their normal polyethylene terephthalate (PET) plastic bottle with 30 percent plant-derived ethanol.
+This means the bottle is still considered PET and can be recycled but is NOT biodegradable.
 Find out more here.

 There is research being done into developing a compostable, oil-derived plastic.
 Watch this space BUT don’t fall for the old *biodegradable plastic bag trick see below.